Political Science Undergraduate Program

 PSCI faculty encourage students to double-major and minor in areas related to their career interests, such as foreign languages and fields such as International Development Studies, Global Public Health, and Climate Change Studies.

 In recent years, about 60% of graduating PSCI seniors have double-majored or completed at least one minor.
-The most popular have been International Development Studies, Arabic, Spanish, Communication Studies, History, Economics, and Journalism.
+The most popular have been International Development Studies, Arabic, Spanish, Communication Studies, History, Economics, Global Public Health, and Journalism.

 Students with high GPAs are invited to take the Department’s High Honors exam.
 The exam is comprehensive, with essay questions from three faculty followed by an hour-long oral exam.
 Students are evaluated based on knowledge, analysis, and expression.